 There are four main species that rarely cause major damage: The grubs of the June beetle, the cockchafer, the rhinoceros beetle and the rose chafer.
 Rhinoceros beetle and rose chafer grubs are beneficial insects because they decompose dead wood or other dead plant material.
 This creates fertile humus that we can use for our plants!

-The two beetle larvae can be distinguished by certain characteristics: The rhinoceros beetle can grow up to 10 cm in size and, unlike the other grubs, it lacks the"row of Dörnchen" on its abdomen (small hair-like structures).
+The two beetle larvae can be distinguished by certain characteristics: The rhinoceros beetle can grow up to 10 cm/3.9 in in size and, unlike the other grubs, it lacks the "row of small spines" on its abdomen (small hair-like structures).
 The grubs of the rose chafer are very similar to harmful grubs, but they differ in the way they move.
 This takes place in a supine position.
 The grubs of the cockchafer are among the most important pests.
 They feed mainly on grass roots, especially in the second of their four larval years.
 They can damage lawns in the process.
 However, many young plants such as potatoes, beets, strawberries or lettuce can also be infested by white grubs.
 The June bug also likes to attack plant roots.
 These plant pests can be distinguished from beneficial grubs by the way they move.
 The grubs of the cockchafer move by wriggling sideways, while the grubs of the June bug crawl in a prone position.

 The pests often emerge en masse as they can multiply very quickly.
 Aphids bite the plants and thus extract nutrients and a lot of sugar from them.
 They excrete most of this again, creating what is known as "honeydew".
 The honeydew attracts ants and the black sooty mold fungus.
 The dark fungus covers the leaves so that photosynthesis can no longer take place efficiently.
 As soon as the aphids and their honeydew disappear, the fungus also disappears.
 Aphids can also spread viral diseases that are almost impossible to combat.
-You can find out what you can do against aphids in the garden in our article Fighting and preventing aphids.
+You can find out what you can do against aphids in the garden in our article Fighting and Preventing Aphids.

 Voles can become real pests in the garden, as they love to eat the roots of vegetables.
 Root vegetables such as potatoes, Jerusalem artichokes, beet and carrots are naturally at the top of their menu.
 But voles can also be a nuisance in ornamental gardens.
 Here they like to nibble on the roots of rose plants or flower bulbs.

 As voles know no garden boundaries, it is important to work together with your neighbors to combat the rodents.
 In addition, we do not recommend harsh defense methods such as chemical poison baits, as these can lead to an extremely gruesome death or can be eaten by other animals or small children.
-You can find out how you can take action against voles in our article on how to repel and control voles.
+You can find out how you can take action against voles in our article on How to Repel and Control Voles.

 The pests can infest your plants in the bed as well as your houseplants.
 They have piercing-sucking mouthparts, which they use to pierce and suck out the leaf cells on the underside of the leaves.
-Spider mites(Tetranychidae) are arachnids and therefore have 8 legs.
-In Germany, there are around 100 different species of spider mites, of which the "red spider", also known as the fruit tree spider mite(Panonychus ulmi), and the common spider mite(Tetranychus urticae) are probably the most important.
+Spider mites (Tetranychidae) are arachnids and therefore have 8 legs.
+In Germany, there are around 100 different species of spider mites, of which the "red spider", also known as the fruit tree spider mite (Panonychus ulmi), and the common spider mite (Tetranychus urticae) are probably the most important.

 You can recognize infestations of the common spider mite by a web or webbing, usually at the leaf axils or leaf edges.
-There are tiny mites (0.2 - 0.8 mm) on the underside of the leaves.
+There are tiny mites (0.2 - 0.8 mm/0.008 - 0.03 in) on the underside of the leaves.
 The body color of the pests can vary from green to yellow to reddish brown.
 They prefer to infest plants such as cucumbers, roses and beans.
 But it does not stop at pumpkin plants or ornamental plants either.
 The fruit tree spider mite, on the other hand, hardly forms any webs.
 However, the infestation of the pest can be recognized by tiny light dots on the leaves and the mites on the underside of the leaves.
 If the damage is severe, individual leaves may also dry out and fall off.
 As its name suggests, the mite species attacks fruit species such as apples, pears, plums, damsons and peaches, but also berry bushes such as blackberries, currants, strawberries and gooseberries.
 Spider mites feel most at home in sheltered conditions and are therefore often found in greenhouses or rooms.
 Like aphids, the pests can transmit viral diseases to plants, which are difficult to treat.
 It is therefore important to recognize or prevent spider mites at an early stage.

 Scale insects are among the most common pests of houseplants, balcony plants and garden plants.
 Together with aphids, they belong to the superfamily Coccoidea.
 As their name suggests, scale insects have a firm, waxy "shield" that serves as protection against predators.
 Scale insect infestations can be recognized by crusts on many scale insect shells on branches or trunks.
 The wood can also be damaged, sometimes even causing entire branches to fall off.
 Red spots can form on pears and apples due to sucking damage caused by the scale insects.
 Plants particularly at risk are fruit trees, oleander, laurel, many houseplants (especially orchids, ficus, palms) and citrus plants.

 Mealybugs are also known as mealybugs or root lice.
 Their name says it all: they look as if they are surrounded by white absorbent cotton.
 They form a subfamily of scale insects, which includes around 1000 different species.
-There are two main species in Europe: The citrus mealybug(Planococcus citri) and the long-tailed mealybug(Pseudococcus longispinus).
+There are two main species in Europe: The citrus mealybug (Planococcus citri) and the long-tailed mealybug (Pseudococcus longispinus).
 Like aphids, they also suck on leaves and stems, but also on roots.
 Mealybugs also secrete honeydew, which can cause the black sooty mold fungus to form on the plant parts.
 The leaves of infested plants turn yellow and fall off after heavy infestation.
 Infestation on potted plants can also be recognized when repotting, when white smear marks appear on the inside walls of the pot.
 Preferred plants for mealybugs are:

 I hope I was able to give you a brief overview of the most important pests.
 If you have any questions or comments, just send an email to [email protected].
 Do you want to get helpful gardening tips all year round and plan your own beds optimally?
 Then register here or download the Fryd app for Android or iOS.